builtbybel/Winpilot/README.md

 Currently trending keywords include '#ai'.

+## Localization support
+Language files are already available.
+A German language file can be directly and live installed via the user interface.
+To do this, simply search for "translate" and/or "German" in the search/chat box and execute.
+Language files, including the [French](https://github.com/orgs/builtbybel/discussions/133#discussioncomment-8456415) one attached, can also be manually installed.
+Simply download the .zip file and unpack it into the "app" directory of BloatynosyAI (allowing existing files to be overwritten).
+In the future, additional language files will be installable by default via the search box.

 ## Support statement for the AI Version
 WebView2 apps can run on the following versions of Windows: